Jeevitesh1424/Y20-FRT_PROJECT/README.md

 KL HEALTH-BOT

-This project is about the website which is made for the purpose to getting knowledge about the fashion.
+This project is about the website which is made for the purpose to getting knowledge about the health.

 Azure services used in this project